dereuromark/CakePHP-DatabaseLog/readme.markdown

 ## Features

-Database CakeLog engine for CakePHP 2.x applications.
+DatabaseLog engine for CakePHP 2.x applications.
 Easy setup.
 Ideal for multi app applications where logging to a file is just not convenient.
 Simple admin interface to view/delete logs included.

 ## Changelog